alvinng4/Gravity-Simulator/README.md

 *For reference only

+## Data Sources
+The solar system positions and velocities data at 1/Jan/2024 are collected from the Horizons System [2].
+Gravitational constant, and masses of the Sun and the planets are calaculated using the data from R.S.
+Park *et. al*.
+[3].

 ## Feedback and Bugs
 This is my first programming project after learning programming for 7 months, so there could be a lot of bugs.
 If you find any bugs or want to give me your feedback, please feel free to let me know by sending an email to alvinng324@gmail.com or open an issue.

-## Data References
+## References
+1. E. Hairer, C. Lubich, and G. Wanner, "Reducing Rounding Errors" in *Geometric Numerical Integration: Structure-Preserving Algorithms for Ordinary Differential Equations*.
+Springer, 2004, pp. 272-274.
-1. Horizons System, Jet Propulsion Laboratory, https://ssd.jpl.nasa.gov/horizons/
+2. Horizons System, Jet Propulsion Laboratory, https://ssd.jpl.nasa.gov/horizons/
-2. Park, R.S., et al., 2021, “The JPL Planetary and Lunar Ephemerides DE440 and DE441”, https://ssd.jpl.nasa.gov/doc/Park.2021.AJ.DE440.pdf, Astronomical Journal, 161:105.
+3. R. S. Park, et al., 2021, “The JPL Planetary and Lunar Ephemerides DE440 and DE441”, https://ssd.jpl.nasa.gov/doc/Park.2021.AJ.DE440.pdf, Astronomical Journal, 161:105.
+4. Rein, H., and D. S. Spiegel, 2014, "IAS15: A fast, adaptive, high-order integrator for gravitational dynamics, accurate to machine precision over a billion orbits", Monthly Notices of the Royal Astronomical Society 446:
+1424–1437.

 ## Bibliography
-1. Rein, H., and D. S. Spiegel, 2014, "IAS15: A fast, adaptive, high-order integrator for gravitational dynamics, accurate to machine precision over a billion orbits", Monthly Notices of the Royal Astronomical Society 446:
-1424–1437.
-2. Roa, Javier, et al. *Moving Planets Around: An Introduction to N-Body Simulations Applied to Exoplanetary Systems*, MIT Press, 2020
+1. Roa, Javier, et al. *Moving Planets Around: An Introduction to N-Body Simulations Applied to Exoplanetary Systems*, MIT Press, 2020